Zombies+

 Skills & Learning Outcomes

-- •Introduction to AI animation states
+- •Introduction to AI animation systems and state machines

-- •AI pathfinding algorithms
+- •AI pathfinding algorithms and navigation mesh integration

 - •C# programming and Unity animation controller setup